ryanj64/CarND_MPC/README.md

 Next <b>x</b>, <b>y</b>, <b>&psi;</b>, <b>velocity</b>, <b>cte</b>, and <b>e&psi;</b> are all feed into the `Solve()` function.
 The function optimizes the outputs (<b>&delta;</b> and <b>acceleration</b>) based on cost and constraints. <b>&delta;</b> is constraint between -25 and 25 degrees. <b>Acceleration</b> is constrained between -1 and 1.

 The chosen weights for each error is shown in the code below.
-There is one addition error that was added outside of what was shown in the Udacity lessons and that is the relationship between speed and steering angle.

 ```C
 fg[0] = 0;